Cornelius N. Grove

 In January 1990, Cornelius established Cornelius Grove & Associates in New York City and began consulting on a full-time basis with respect to cross-cultural business issues.
 He soon entered into a business partnership with anthropologist Willa Hallowell.
 Their firm, now doing business as GROVEWELL LLC, has nearly 100 associates and executive coaches based in more than 30 nations around the world.

 Cornelius's professional bibliography - click here - lists more than 125 professional articles and books, including Randömia Balloon Factory (Intercultural Press, 2001), the unique business simulation co-created with Willa Hallowell and now revised and republished (info).
 In 1998, he was named a Charter Fellow of the prestigious International Academy for Intercultural Research (IAIR).
 In 2001, he was invited to teach at the Summer Institute for Intercultural Communication (SIIC), the world's premier intercultural institute, and he also taught there during 2004 and 2005.
 In 2013, Cornelius was invited to contribute entries for the Encyclopedia of Intercultural Competence, published in 2015 by Sage [click here]; he ultimately wrote ten entries, which made him a major contributor to this encyclopedia.
-Currently, he is writing two entries for the International Encyclopedia of Intercultural Communication, to be published in 2017 by Wiley-Blackwell.
+More recently, he contributed two entries for the International Encyclopedia of Intercultural Communication, to be published in 2017 by Wiley-Blackwell.

 During 2007, Cornelius's research interest took a different direction: In June 2013, Rowman & Littlefield published his book, The Aptitude Myth: How an Ancient Belief Came to Undermine Children's Learning Today, in which Cornelius reveals from a historical perspective (600 B.C.E. to 1926) why many Americans tend to think about children's learning in a way that highlights their innate, fixed abilities while deëmphasizing effort and perseverance as a path to learning mastery.
 For more information, visit TheAptitudeMyth.info; or, click here to read an interview with Cornelius at EducationNews.org.